 Your pull request will automatically execute all our existing tests.
 Make sure that they all pass, before sending a pull request.
 Run all tests locally with

-$ yarn run test or run single tests (e. g. when writing new ones) with
+$ npm run test or run single tests (e. g. when writing new ones) with

 Any further questions?
 Create a new issue or discussion in the repository.
 We’ll get back to you.